robbiewain/bitcoin-ticker/README.md

 ## Configuration

-The bitcoin ticker will only notify Slack if the bitcoin price changes by more than the threshold.
-To set the threshold to $10:
+The bitcoin/ethereum ticker will only notify Slack if the bitcoin/ethereum price changes by more than the threshold.
+To set the bitcoin threshold to $10 and the ethereum threshold to $1:
 ```
 export BITCOIN_PRICE_THRESHOLD=10
+export ETHEREUM_PRICE_THRESHOLD=1
 ```

 A Slack webhook url is used to send the update to Slack.
 For example: